Additional Features

 Important features of Merkl campaigns

-Beyond campaign types, distribution methods, and hook customization, Merkl offers several advanced features to enhance campaign flexibility and reward management.
+Beyond campaign types, distribution methods, and customization options, Merkl offers several advanced features to enhance campaign flexibility and reward management.

 Merkl allows multiple campaigns to be created simultaneously for the same pool or set of actions.